 One of the business models that does this best is delivery services that use fleet tracking.
 For a business that operates a vehicle fleet, whether that’s a scaling courier service or a growing team of plumbers or electricians making home call outs, knowing when drivers are due to arrive or if they are near another job can make all the difference to maintaining a quality service.

 There are similar tracking tools available for sales, task management, product creations stages or staff locations.
-In all of those cases a small investment in technology has the potential to transform the business and massively accelerate growth.
+You can also use demand forecasting software to more accurately meet customer expectations.
+In all of those cases, a small investment in technology has the potential to transform the business and massively accelerate growth.

 3. Establish a quality control system

 As your company grows you must make sure that the quality of your goods or services is maintained despite its increasing size.
 Once your small business has found its feet, it can be all too easy for the simple things to slip off your radar.

 A task management system can help with this, allowing your to mark off checks on projects with internal team members, senior staff and clients or customers.
 To make this as effective as possible, you need to make sure your growing team understands the approval system and that it makes sense with how their jobs are carried out.
 Talk with key team members about their structures and who they are in contact with for approval and assistance.

 In these cases, it is about assigning the responsibility of maintaining quality to specific individuals within your management model.
 Establishing clear responsibilities for quality has two benefits: for one, employees feel more accountable, and it helps you delegate responsibility for quality control to managers of smaller teams.